Rander: History

 There are some historic indications that Rander was an important port of Western Hind in the ancient era that conducted trade with the Arabian heartlands, Egypt, Sudan and beyond.
-During the rule of Shanprat in 200 AD, Jain, an important trading community in India worked here and built their temples in and around Rander.
+During the rule of Samprati in 200 AD, Jain, an important trading community in India worked here and built their temples in and around Rander.

 It is believed that the Jain settlement dates back to earlier than 1200 AD when Rander was a small prosperous village that formed the hinterland of Suvali.
 Suvali was a thriving port town back then that had connections with the Middle East owing to the trade of crockery, silver articles, wooden artefacts and furniture.
 Also, Rander became a principal commercial centre, which had trading connections with many countries in Africa, the Middle East and Burma.
 Also, ships laden with spices, silk, benzoin and porcelain from as far as Sumatra and China docked in Rander.

 The earliest recorded mention of Rander was in the year 1050 in the book Kitab al Hind by Al Biruni.
 Nawayath Arabs, who settled in the area by 1225, were the main traders.
 It was in 1225 A.D. that the Arabs came from Kufa, overpowering the existing Jain population whose traces can be observed in the old temples such as Manibhadra temple, Kanch nu Derasar (Mirror hall temple).

 By the late medieval period, it had become an important port in western India, though smaller than ports such as Broach in Gujarat.

 In 1514, the Portuguese traveller Duarte Barbosa wrote:

 Thus according to Barbosa, the Moors of Rander did not observe the Islamic purdah.
 However the piety of Navayat Arabs is evident by the many mosques and durghas they built.
 By 1225, Arab merchants and sailors settled in the area after displacing the local Jain rulers.
 In 1874, the Hope Bridge was built across the river that connected Rander to villages on the other side of the river.

-Rander Eid-Gah

 Mughal emperor Jehangir and his companions, on their way to Ahmedabad, stopped at this historic place near Jehangirpur which is now called Rander Eid-Gah.
 Jehangir accepted the invitation (dawat) from the mayor of Rander, Malik Tujjar.
 Malik Tujjar was one of the richest businessman of his time.
 To honour and welcome the emperor Jehangir, red carpet was laid from the Mayors palace to Jehangirpur.
 The dinner was served in golden plates.
 After the dinner was over, the plates were given to the charity.
 Jehangir offered Friday prayer at the Jumma Masjid Rander and Eid Salah at Eid-Gah.

-Today over 5 Lakh people around Rander offer their Eid Salah in the Eid-Gah.

-Rander Mehfil-e-Islam

 The Rander Mehfil-e-Islam Kutub Khana is a charity society of Muslims that was established and registered in 1888 and 1913 respectively.
 Mehfil-e-Islam has 17 trusts.